JohnyJ65/Function-Pointer/calculator/README.md

 Input validation
 No division by 0
+Loop for infinite usage

 ## How to Compile

-How to compile:
 g++ calculator.cpp -o calculator

-How to run:
+## How to run:
 ./calculator